Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Normalizing Flows

 \subsubsection{Lipschitz Constrained}

-By making the Lipschitz constant of $f_\theta$ less than 1, $\norm{f_\theta}_L < 1$, then this block is invertible \cite{Behrmann2019InvertibleResidualNetworks}.
-The inverse, however, has no closed form definition but can be found through fixed-point iteration which by the Banach fixed-point theorem converges to a fixed unique solution at an exponential rate dependant on $\text{Lip}(f_\theta)$.
+By restricting the Lipschitz constant of $f_\theta$, $\norm{f_\theta}_L < 1$, then this block is invertible \cite{Behrmann2019InvertibleResidualNetworks}.
+The inverse, however, has no closed form definition but can be found through fixed-point iteration which by the Banach fixed-point theorem converges to a fixed unique solution at an exponential rate dependant on $\norm{f_\theta}_L$.
 The authors originally proposed a biased approximation of the log determinant of the Jacobian as a power series where the Jacobian trace is approximated using Hutchkinson's trace estimator (see Table \ref{tab:normalizing-flows}), but an unbiased approximator known as a Russian roulette estimator has also been proposed \cite{chen2019residual}.
-Unlike coupling layers, residual flows have dense Jacobians, allowing all inputs to affect all outputs.
-Enforcing strong Lipschitz constraints has been achieved with convolutional networks \cite{Miyato2018SpectralNormalizationGenerative, Liu2019SpectralRegularizationCombating, gouk2021regularisation} as well as self-attention \cite{kim2020lipschitz}.
+Unlike coupling layers, residual flows have dense Jacobians, allowing interaction.
+Enforcing Lipschitz constraints has been achieved with convolutional networks \cite{Miyato2018SpectralNormalizationGenerative, Liu2019SpectralRegularizationCombating, gouk2021regularisation} as well as self-attention \cite{kim2020lipschitz}.

 Making strong Lipschitz assumptions severely restricts the class of functions learned; an $N$ layer residual flow network is at most $2^N$-Lipshitz.
-Implicit flows \cite{lu2021implicit}, a proposed solution to this, are based around solving implicit equations of the form
+Implicit flows \cite{lu2021implicit} bypass this by solving implicit equations of the form

 where both $f_\theta$ and $f_\phi$ both have Lipschitz constants less than 1.
 Both the forwards (solve for $\vec{y}$ given $\vec{x}$) and backwards (solve for $\vec{x}$ given $\vec{y}$) directions require solving a root finding problem similar to the inverse process of residual flows; indeed, an implicit flow is equivalent to the composition of a residual flow and the inverse of a residual flow.
 This allows them to model arbitrary Lipschitz transformations.